Getting Started

 - Things, to manage shared resources by letting groups easily approve purchases

-Step 3: Start Thriving
+Step 3: Start Thriving!

-Chore Wheel's apps are dynamic and flexible, and it can take a few days to fall into a rhythm.
 Once you do, you'll be amazed at how well everything starts to work.
-If you need any help, the project documentation has details of how the apps work and examples for how to use them.
+If you need any help, the project docs have details of how the apps work and examples for how to use them.
 Or, just send us an email.

 Frequently Asked Questions